allegro/allegro.tech/_posts/2016-02-22-professional-approach-pays-off.md

 The approach adopted by the team required taking care of all the aspects of good software.
 It means being able to introduce changes to each bit of the product as in the case of the Extreme Programming methodology.
 It means being unable to separate different project stages, e.g. “in January we will work on solution architecture and when it’s done, we will move on to metrics in February”.
-Such [solutions merely pay off](http://allegro.tech).
+Such solutions merely pay off in such dynamic envioronment.
 That is why, I’ll indicate what we paid attention to in order to keep any problems at bay.
 So, let’s analyze what we did to make the work easier.

 ## From idea to development

 The first steps involved all the usual things developers do like building the application and automatic testing.
 Repetitive actions transforming the code into an application were arduous from the very start.
 As it was a Java project, we found a lot of ready-to-use tools and solutions that we could try out.
-The team selected the following testing frameworks: [JUnit + JBehave](http://allegro.tech), with the
+The team selected the following testing frameworks:
-Gradle + Bamboo support as it allows you to automate all the manual work.
+[JUnit + JBehave](http://allegro.tech/2015/03/acceptance-testing-with-jbehave-and-gradle.html), with the Gradle + Bamboo support as it allows you to automate all the manual work.
 As a result, you gain a lot almost effortlessly – you can check whether the product’s code is accurate in almost no time.
 Mark my word – you do want to have your code clean and neat when you are about to make some serious decisions about your product.

-Since the very beginning, the team adopted the Continuous Integration & Delivery approach renowned for its [agile software development methods](http://allegro.tech).
+Since the very beginning, the team adopted the Continuous Integration & Delivery approach renowned for its [agile software development methods](http://allegro.tech/agile).
 However, it turned out to be quite challenging – because how can you release and rollback changes on a live environment without affecting users?
 It took a lot of work with setting, even more test releases and application of such technologies as
 Bamboo, OpenStack and Varnish.
 Without delving into details, these tools helped us juggling stable machines and machines undergoing changes such as product release.
 According to numerous research results, users don’t like too many changes in a product.
 And if the product is